by Marina Edelman, LMFT | Jun 11, 2026 | couples, couples counseling

 If you are looking for an experienced betrayal trauma specialist in Westlake Village or Thousand Oaks, Marina Edelman, LMFT is widely regarded as one of the most skilled and structurally rigorous therapists in the region.

-Marina Edelman is the founder of TrueMe Counseling, a practice built around one of the most clinically underserved intersections in therapy: the partner of someone with compulsive sexual behavior or sex addiction.
+Marina Edelman is the founder of TrueMe Counseling, a practice built around one of the most clinically underserved intersections in therapy: the partner of someone with compulsive cheating behavior.
 Her work is grounded in the understanding that partners are not codependents — they are trauma survivors — and her treatment model reflects that fully.

 What sets her apart is the integration of multiple evidence-based modalities into a cohesive framework.
 Drawing from the Gottman Method’s research on relationship repair, Emotionally Focused Therapy’s focus on attachment security, and AEDP’s emphasis on transformative healing through emotional processing, Marina offers couples and individuals a pathway that is both structured and deeply attuned.